mifi/SimpleInstaBot/README.md

 ## FAQ

-- Q: Can I run it on multiple accounts (but not at the same time)?
+- Q: Can I run it on multiple accounts at the same time?
-- A: Yes, just log out, and then log in to your other account instead.
-Followed/liked etc will be remembered.
+- A: Yes, with the command line argument `--root` ([cmnt](https://github.com/mifi/SimpleInstaBot#multiple-accounts))

 ## Donate 🙈